0hAodha/ohaodha.ie/content/blog/Evolution of My Approach to Note-Taking/index.md

 slides, to apparently reasonable success.

 ### Continuing My Existing Method
-I have at this point largely perfected my $\LaTeX$ note-taking method to my taste, so I am reluctant to give it up when it is tried & true, and only has one significant flaw (being distracted during lectures).
+I have at this point largely perfected my $\mathrm{\LaTeX}$ note-taking method to my taste, so I am reluctant to give it up when it is tried & true, and only has one significant flaw (being distracted during lectures).
 I think that it would likely be a mistake to forgo this technique that has been so successful for me, especially considering that for the majority of my classes I am unlikely to miss out on something that is said in the lecture but not included in the